Kahleah Copper

-In the 2016 WNBA draft, Copper was drafted with the seventh overall pick by the Washington Mystics.
-After playing one season for the Mystics, she was traded to the Chicago Sky.
-After three years as a bench player, she was elevated to a starting role in 2020.
+After three years as a bench player with the Sky, she was elevated to a starting role in 2020.
 She emerged as a star player in 2021, being named a WNBA All-Star for the first time.
 Copper led the Chicago Sky during the 2021 playoffs, being named WNBA Finals MVP as the team won their first title in franchise history.

+Copper won an Olympic Gold medal at the 2024 Summer Olympics in Paris, France.

-Early life and playing career
+Early life and college

 Copper is a native of North Philadelphia.
-She attended and played for the Preparatory Charter High School in Philadelphia.
+She attended and played for Girard College and the Preparatory Charter High School in Philadelphia.
 As a high school player, she was named to the All-Public League team in Philadelphia, the All-State team in Pennsylvania, and the McDonald's All-American team.
 She played for the Rutgers Scarlet Knights women's basketball team in college from 2012 to 2016, finishing her college career with the third-most points all time in team history (1,872).